thanethomson/httpwatcher/README.md

 from tornado.ioloop import IOLoop

 server = HttpWatcherServer(
     "/path/to/html",                      # serve files from the folder /path/to/html
+    watch_paths=["/path1", "/path2"],     # watch these paths for changes
     host="127.0.0.1",                     # bind to host 127.0.0.1
     port=5556,                            # bind to port 5556
     server_base_path="/blog/",            # serve static content from http://127.0.0.1:5556/blog/
     watcher_interval=1.0,                 # maximum reload frequency (seconds)
     recursive=True                        # watch for changes in /path/to/html recursively
 )
 server.listen()